carbon-design-system/gatsby-theme-carbon/README.md

   __experimentalThemes: [
 ```

-### Global style injection
+### Global Styles

-You can inject imports and other global values into the theme bundle by shadowing `src/gatsby-theme-carbon/styles/_global.scss` in your project.
+You can inject global styles into the theme's style bundle by shadowing `gatsby-theme-carbon/styles/_global.scss` in your project's `src` directory.
+This technique is especially useful for `node_module` dependencies that assume a single bundle (such as individual `carbon-components`).

-### Notes:

-- This file is empty by default; it exists only to be shadowed if desired
-- Use this file to inject `carbon-components` or other dependencies into the theme bundle
-- This file is imported directly after our internal theme globals.
-As such it will only be able to override those global values. **To override other stylesheets, you'll need to shadow them separately.**
+For your application's local styles, import your style sheet [directly into a `gatsby-browser.js`](https://www.gatsbyjs.org/docs/global-css/#adding-global-styles-without-a-layout-component) file at the root of your project.

 ### Additional font weights